CoralieS/JavaScript/README.md

 # JavaScript
-Some exercices in JavaScript to learn this languages
+Some exercices in JavaScript to learn this language